 There are some dangers to deep breathing if done incorrectly, so let’s go over some best practices tips…

-1- You’ll want to sit comfortably and upright, with your mouth, face, neck, jaw, and shoulders relaxed.
+1- Sit comfortably and upright, with your mouth, face, neck, jaw, and shoulders relaxed.

-2- Breathe through your nose only.
-(Don’t breathe through your mouth.)
+2- Breathe through your nose only, not through your mouth.

 3- Expand your lower belly outwardly with each inhale.
 (This engages your diaphragm, the muscle under your lungs and over your internal organs.
 This will activate those regenerating and soothing systems in your body.)

 4- Contract your lower belly inwardly with each exhale.

 5- Keep your shoulders, neck, chest, or upper body as still as you can.